 - Set the dimensions of the sub-components you're going to edit in the Options Window before making the changes.
-(Set the frame width to 10cm)
+(Let's say, set the frame width to 10 cm)

-- Make sure that the boundaries of the sub-components that you are editing are not changed (Remain within the width of 10 cm).
+- Make sure that the boundaries of the sub-components that you are editing are NOT changed (i.e. they remain within the width of 10 cm).

 You can choose to 'Extend' the glazing into the sash's frame and then manually edit the frame components by drawing a rectangle as wide as the double-glazing, 'push/pull' to reveal the edges of the glass and spacers and push/pull all the way up and down.